Why you should put your hand up!

 Outside "The Spot", Hermosa Beach, California, USA.

-This June I’ll step off the MENZA board after completing two 3-year terms.
+In June 2021, I’ll step off the MENZA board after completing two 3-year terms.
 I thought it would be a good chance to reflect on my teaching and being on the board.
 Also it’s a chance to share why I’d advocate for you to put your hand up to get involved in music education outside of your school.

 Reflection 1 - You don’t always have to feel qualified